The xvars and yvars arguments are tidyselect expressions (see

 Value

-, a tibble with a single column (var
+If yvars is NULL, a tibble with a single column (var).

 enumerating all valid combinations of column names selected by xvars